Krystal Rogers-Nelson is a freelance writer who specializes in smart-home tech, home improvement, and green living.

 3. Smart-Home Devices Are Not Secure

-Recent security vulnerabilities associated with smart phones, voice-assist devices, and other gadgets may have consumers worried that smart-home technology could further expose them to hackers.
+Recent security vulnerabilities associated with smart phones, voice-assisted devices, and other gadgets may have consumers worried that smart-home technology could further expose them to hackers.
 But as adoption of smart-home technology becomes more widespread, so do data security protections, says Mitchell Klein, executive director of Z-Wave Alliance, a smart technology think tank.
 “There is an industrywide movement towards securing connected devices that will alleviate consumer concerns about hacking and device security,” he says.

 In fact, the data security of smart-home devices may be more at risk when being transferred between owners.
 You don’t want to be vulnerable to identity theft because remnants of your personal information were left behind after a sale, says Sheryl Roth, an investigator for the Office of Technology Research and Investigation at the Federal Trade Commission.
 To protect both your personal information and privacy, you’ll need to remove administrative access, cancel or change account settings and logins, delete all personal information, and then reset all the connected devices to factory settings.
 This will also protect the buyer by ensuring they have full administrative access to create new access codes, install critical security updates, set personal preferences, and have complete control of the system.
 It’s a good idea to review with your clients the Smart-Home Checklist, developed by the Online Trust Alliance and the National Association of REALTORS®.